-Course Contact: Amy Grimward

-Entry requirements: An interest in film is essential
+Course Contact:Amy GrimwardEntry requirements:An interest in film is essentialAssessment:Exam 70%Coursework 30%

 Film Studies is an exciting and engaging A Level course, which offers many opportunities to explore your creativity and ignite your passion for film.
 The study of film is a respected academic subject and is taught at degree level at universities across the UK.
 It allows you to develop a critical awareness and understanding of film, examine the cultural impact of film on society, and to develop transferable skills that are key to many intellectual and practical situations.